Oro/Oro.github.io/content/post/deploying-hugo-with-vagrant-and-saltstack.md

   - HUGO
   - Wercker
 ---
+> Note: As of December 2017 this is no longer valid, I currently use Netlify to deploy this blog

 To setup this blog, I wanted to use something that is both easy to use via the terminal and caters to my preference for everything text-based.
 After some dabbling around with both Jekyll and Octopress, I decided to use Hugo mainly due to its LiveReload functionality and its extremely well written documentation.